 Practice Good Oral Care

-"It's bacteria that cause gum disease, and decay, and bad breath," Harms says.
-"Make sure you're brushing and flossing as often as possible to eliminate some of those bacteria."
-Rinsing your mouth with an antibacterial mouthwash before you brush can also help eliminate bacteria before they can get onto your brush.
+Remember, "Bacteria cause gum disease, and decay, and bad breath," says dentist Kimberly Harms, DDS, consumer advisor for the ADA.
+Harms recommends brushing and flossing as often as possible, and rinsing your mouth with an antibacterial mouthwash before you brush to eliminate bacteria before they get onto your toothbrush.